chenjianjx/srb4j/README.md

 ````

-## Create a MySQL database and its tables
+### Create a MySQL database and its tables

-Create db and user
+Create a db and a user

 ````SQL
 	mysql> create database yourdb default character set utf8;	 ## Has to be utf8